TooTimeTooTimeTooTime: Music video

 In July 2018, the 1975 invited fans to apply to be featured in an upcoming music video being filmed in London.
 On 22 July, Healy tweeted: "I just spent the whole day shooting a video with our fans and I just want to say that I couldn't be more proud.
 You are all so weird and beautiful.
 It was one of the best days of my life, thank you".
 A vertically oriented music video for "TooTimeTooTimeTooTime" debuted via Spotify on 15 August 2018.
 On 29 August, the fullscreen version was released on the band's YouTube page.
 The video opens with individual fans calmly lip synching the song's lyrics against a colour-changing backdrop.
-Healy, dressed in an all-black tuxedo with blonde hair, gradually joins some of the fans as the video progresses and the dancing becomes more eccentric.
+Healy, dressed in an all-black tuxedo with blonde hair, gradually joins some of the fans with cameos including No Rome as the video progresses and the dancing becomes more eccentric.
 Towards the end of the video, Healy and the fans gather together and frantically dance as a group.

 Antonio Harris of Soundigest opined that the music video for "TooTimeTooTimeTooTime" suited the song's technology-themed lyrics, saying: "The song is all about communications among the online age, and [t]he 1975's fan base represents this perfectly."
 Alessandra Rincón of Billboard praised the colourful backdrops of the visual.
 In her review of the video for Nylon, Taylor Bryant wrote: "[...] it's easy to forget how charming music videos can be when they just show people hanging out, having a good time, and enjoying being alive.
 Well, [the band] is here to remind you."
 Wandera Hussein of The Fader complimented the "cutesy" visual.
 Stereogum writer Tom Breihan said that a viewer's enjoyment of the video "depends entirely on whether or not [they] find Healy charming", adding: "You will not be shocked to discover that I like the video.
 It has energy and brightness, it's fun to watch, and it executes the all-important task of making [the viewer] like the song more."